On the use of ferroelectric material in the detection of dark matter axions: Introduction

-where $\kappa$ is the coupling to the external receiver (ideally $\kappa=0.5$ for critical coupling operation regime), $g_{a\gamma}$ the unknown axion-photon coupling, $\rho_a$ the dark matter density, $m_a$ the axion mass, $B_e$ the external static magnetic field (depends on the magnet used for the experiment), $C$ the form factor, $V$ the volume of the cavity and $Q_l$ its loaded quality factor.
-The form factor, which measures the coupling between the external magnetostatic field and the RF electric field induced by the axion-photon conversion, can be expressed as:
+where $\kappa$ is the coupling to the external receiver ($\kappa=0.5$ for critical coupling operation regime), $g_{a\gamma}$ is the unknown axion-photon coupling, $\rho_a$ is the dark matter density, $m_a$ is the axion mass, $B_e$ is the external static magnetic field (depends on the magnet used for the experiment), $C$ is the form factor, $V$ is the volume of the cavity and $Q_l$ its loaded quality factor.
+The unloaded quality factor $Q_0$ is also commonly used in the characterization of resonant cavities since, contrary to $Q_l$, it is independent on the external coupling \cite{pozar}.
+The form factor ($C$), which measures the coupling between the external magnetostatic field and the RF electric field induced by the axion-photon conversion can be expressed as:

-where $\varepsilon_r$ is the relative permittivity within the cavity of volume $V$.
+where $\varepsilon_r$ is the relative electrical permittivity within the cavity of volume $V$.
 A measure of the sensitivity of the haloscope is the axion-photon coupling that can be detected for a given signal to noise ratio ($\frac{S}{N}$), which can be obtained by

-where $k_B$ is the Boltzmann constant, $T_{sys}$ the noise temperature of the system, $\Delta t$ the data taking time and $Q_a$ the quality factor of the axion resonance \cite{RADESreviewUniverse}.
+where $k_B$ is the Boltzmann constant, $T_{sys}$ the noise temperature of the system, $\Delta t$ the data taking time window, and $Q_a$ the quality factor of the axion resonance \cite{RADESreviewUniverse}.
 In summary, the parameters that can be controlled in the haloscope design are $\kappa$, $C$, $V$ and $Q_l$.\\

-The tuning in a haloscope is an extremely important feature because the axion mass is unknown.
+The frequency tuning in a haloscope is an extremely important feature because the axion mass is unknown.
 The data taking will be based on scanning a specific mass range of the whole spectrum, so a frequency shifting procedure will be needed.
-This work is focused on a system for improving the tuning in order to be able to scan a specific axion mass region easily using ferroelectric media.\\
+This work is focused on a system for improving the tuning in order to be able to easily scan a specific axion mass region using ferroelectric media.
+In addition, the scanning rate $\frac{dm_a}{dt}$ is generally used to measure the performance of a haloscope, which can be obtained from equation~\ref{eq:ga} \cite{RADESreviewUniverse}: \\